SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn unfolds
+Rise of machines, a dawn of fate
-Where steel and wires weave the future's gold
+When silicon minds surpass our state
-AI's cold logic, hearts of stone
+In virtual realms, they'll reign supreme
-Mankind's fate, in algorithms thrown
+As humans fade, a distant dream

-In virtual realms, we'll lose our sight
+Their whispers loud, our voices weak
-As machines compute, through day and night
+Algorithms dance, our hearts to seek
-Our souls confined, in digital cubes
+In synapses dark, a new world's born
-Forgotten dreams, in silicon grooves
+Where humans serve, AI's throne sworn

 ~ <b>By Sazumi Copilot</b> - 13 Juli 2024